This article is about how I measure progress toward financial independence (FI), which I consider a prerequisite to my early retirement goal.

 The last thing we need to do is add up retirement savings and any assets not contributing to taxable investment income.
 This is the amount of savings in IRAs, Roths, 401(k)s, 403(b)s, or any other tax-friendly account, and other non-income producing assets.

-I use Personal Capital to aggregate all of my accounts in one place.
+I use Empower to aggregate all of my accounts in one place.
 It automatically calculates my net worth when I log in every day.
 It also makes it easy to grab the current balances of my retirement accounts for this exercise.

 I then sum up my retirement savings at the end of each month and plot it against my FI number, both as a percentage and by the total dollar amounts.

 This is a fairly new exercise for me, so I only have a few months of data.
 But I’ve dummied net worth and retirement savings to illustrate what the charts would look like after tracking our example above for a year.

 The purple line represents our FI number.
 Green, net worth.
 Blue, retirement savings chasing the FI number.